JakeWheat12/EffectiveandEfficientgradingtool2/README.md

 --------

 # Objective
-- Allowing users (graders) to generate some existed comments from the local database
+- Allowing users (graders) to generate existing comments from a local database
-- Storing comments into the file and being able to exported as the PDF(or WORD.doc) format locally
+- Users are able to choose comments from the database, create their own comments, and export the selected comments as a PDF file

 -----------------